 Three hours of free electives are required.
-Free electives are any courses at the University that broaden your background in an area of interest.
+Free electives are any courses at the University that broaden students' backgrounds in an area of interest.
 Courses that are considered remedial for engineering students may not be used to satisfy this requirement.
-If you have questions on this requirement, check with your academic adviser for details.
+For questions about this requirement, contact an academic adviser.